The Calico cat is a domestic cat with a white coat with orange and black patches and sometimes with cream and grey patches.

 - All calico male cats are sterile.

-- Because male calico cats suffer from Klinefelter’s syndrome, they have health issues, and most male Calico cats do not live long.
+- Because male cats suffer from Klinefelter’s syndrome, Calico cats have health issues, and most male Calico cats do not live long.

 - Calico cats are declared The Official State Cats of Maryland due to their color.